 5. Start promoting now

-Fans of Black Friday sales often find it tough to locate the best deals with so much noise in the marketplace.
-So don’t wait until the days leading up to Black Friday to start placing Facebook ads.
+Fans of Black Friday and other big sales often find it tough to locate the best deals with so much noise in the marketplace.
+So don’t wait until the days leading up to the day itself to start placing Facebook ads.
 Everyone else will be advertising at the same time.

-Better yet, create an email subscriber list and ask people to leave their email addresses so they can be among the first to know about your Black Friday deals.
-Not only will it give your business a boost for your Black Friday event, but you will collect names you can email year after year.
+Better yet, create an email subscriber list and ask people to leave their email addresses so they can be among the first to know about your big day deals.
+Not only will it give your business a boost for your sales event, but you will collect names you can email year after year.

 The time you spend optimising your website will pay off

-Black Friday is a significant opportunity, particularly for online retailers.
+Valentine’s Day, Black Friday and Christmas are significant sales opportunities, particularly for online retailers.
 Don’t ignore the opportunity.

-Get organised now and start looking at how you can optimise your website for the uptick in shopper interest in the weeks leading up to Black Friday.
+Get organised now and start looking at how you can optimise your website for the uptick in shopper interest in the weeks leading up to a holiday.

 Minimise any web hosting and security risks you might have.
 If your site crashes or even worse, gets hacked, it can be a huge setback for your business.